Totof34/Bobineuse_V3/README.md

 ![](images/Reconstruction_bobineuse_V3_5.JPG)

-The prototype of the display and the button
+The prototype of the display and the buttons

 ![](images/Proto_facade1.JPG)